-The Company has issued denominated in US Dollars.
+The Company has convertible long-term debt denominated in US Dollars.
 The convertible feature of this long-term debt has been classified as a derivative liability.
 Among other variables, the fair value of this derivative liability is affected by changes in the market price of the Company shares.